robinmattern/AIDocs_test1-robin/README.md

 D. Set Hardware Specs
 </summary>

- 4. You will need to save your computer's hardware specs.
-To get help for that, run this command, `aitestr help pc_code`, from the main `AIDocs_test1` directory.
+ 1. You will need to save your computer's hardware specs.
+To get help for that, run this command, `ait help pc_code`, from the main `AIDocs_test1` directory.

     <details><summary><code>cd AIDocs_test1</code></summary></details>
     <details><summary><code>ait help pc_code</code></summary>